ddd9898/UniSPAC/README.md

 ## LSD Precomputation

-The 2D ACRLSD and 3D preLSD experiments use precomputed LSD targets.
+The 2D ACRLSDneo and 3D preLSD experiments use precomputed LSD targets.
 Generate the full-volume cache once, then convert it to chunked Zarr for faster training I/O:

 ```bash